Rising (Rainbow album): Recording and production

-While the studio remained unavailable, the band continued rehearsing their material at a disused local club.
-As a result of this extensive preparation, the drums, bass, guitar and some of the keyboards tracks were recorded separately in less than ten days in one or two takes.
+As a result of the extensive preparation, the drums, bass, guitar and some of the keyboards tracks were recorded separately in less than ten days in one or two takes.
 This fact explains why no alternate or demo versions exist, only the original or rough mixes taken during rehearsals.
 In contrast with what happened for the recording sessions of the first album, this time Blackmore gave the musicians freedom to improvise intros, fills and solos, a gesture which Bain, Carey and Powell appreciated.

-Blackmore and Carey overdubbed their solos and the rest of the keyboards on the instrumental basic tracks and Carey provided intros for "Tarot Woman" and "Stargazer".
-The first intro was improvised on a Minimoog in solitude in the studio and, after many hours of attempts to perfect it, the very first spontaneous version was chosen; the latter was discarded in favour of the drum intro that appears on record.
-A take of the discarded keyboard intro of "Stargazer" can be found on the 2011 Deluxe Edition's "Rough Mix" section.
+Blackmore and Carey later overdubbed their solos and the rest of the keyboards on the instrumental basic tracks.
+Carey improvised the keyboard intro for "Tarot Woman" on a Minimoog while in solitude in the studio and, after many hours of attempts to perfect it, the very first spontaneous version was chosen.
+He recorded also a keyboard intro for "Stargazer", which was discarded in favour of the drum intro that appears on record.
+(Note: A take of that discarded keyboard intro can be found on the 2011 Deluxe Edition's "Rough Mix" section.)
 Carey also recorded a complete orchestral track for "Stargazer", using a Vako Orchestron keyboard.
 Dio's vocal performance was the last part to be recorded and took more time than the others, requiring multiple takes to perfect.

 Despite Blackmore's reluctance to work with a live orchestra after his past experiences with Deep Purple, it was decided to add strings and horns to the song "Stargazer".
 Twenty-eight members of the Munich Philharmonic Orchestra, previously available for other recordings at Musicland Studios, were hired to provide the classical instrumentation for the song’s final section.
 The orchestra had a simple score, which was recorded when most of the band members had already returned to the US and then mixed with the keyboard track left by Carey.
 A violin solo was also performed during those sessions, but it was not recorded and was lost.